themosis/todo/README.md

 8. Install WordPress
 9. Log in the administration.
 10. Under `appearance->themes`, activate the Themosis theme available.
+11. Set a permalink structure other than default.
-11. Visit the home page of your application.
+12. Visit the home page of your application.
 Enjoy!

 ---